Auustiino/Tesla-Perception-Audit/README.md

 Show topic keywords and then explanations

 <img src = 'img/Topic-Keywords.png' alt = 'Final Sentiments' height = '200' width = '600'>

+## Topic Interpretations
+- **Topic 0 Sentiment: 0.185**

+These Keywords give a sense that the company Tesla Inc. is good for the world and helps people.
+This evaluation correlates to the sentiment value of the topic, being the second most positive of all the categories.

+- **Topics 1/2 Sentiments:  0.038/0.013**

+Neither of these topics are particularly coherent, topic 1 has the words ‘get’, ‘open’, and ‘fire’ which could be referring to a Tesla car fire in which the door was stuck closed with the driver inside.
+If so, the topic is being discussed not only in a non-negative way but in a slightly positive neutral way.
+Topic 2 mentions SpaceX and Ford, both of which are entirely unrelated, with a very sentiment.

+- **Topic 3 Sentiment: 0.062**

+A topic consisting of tweets concerning the relationship of both Tesla and Twitter to the stock market, Chatter related to twitter itself inevitably makes it’s way into the queries due to the link between Elon Musk, Tesla Inc. and Twitter.
+This topic is slightly above neutral sentiment, notably not negative,  indicating no strong feelings in the aggregate surrounding Tesla’s and Twitters relationship with the stock market.

+- **Topic 4 Sentiment: 0.199**

+A topic surrounding specifically Tesla’s electric vehicles This topic is noticeably more positive than the others, indicating that in general discourse surrounding Tesla’s electric vehicles skews more positively

+## Summary

+Tesla inc.’s cars, stocks and positive impact dominated the discussion surrounding the company during the period in which the data was collected.
+We learned that the company’s positive impact and electric vehicles are discussed most positively although with the sentiment scale being (-1, 1) receiving a 0.2 is still not amazing.
+We suggest the company focus on emphasizing their positive contributions to society.
+We also learned that an incident in which a Tesla vehicle caught fire, trapping a passenger inside, made a ripple in online discussion.
+Although the topic was not evaluated to be being discussed in a negative way, this incident could reduce a potential customer’s confidence in the vehicles, raising questions about safety.
+This issue should be addressed directly.

 ## Improvements